muadib1311/rtmcmd/README.md

 # rtmcmd
-A ommand line interface to remember teh.
+A ommand line interface to remember the milk.
 It is currently in development.